LinkWentz/pure-pazaak/README.md

 5. Submit a pull request.

 ## License
-Pure Pazaak is released under the [License Name].
+Pure Pazaak is released under the GNU General Public License v3.0.
 For more details, see the LICENSE file in the repository.

 ## Dependencies
 - [dotenv 16.3.1](https://www.npmjs.com/package/dotenv)